The Unbearable Lightness of Being (film): Writing and adaptation

 Kundera served as an active consultant during the making of the film.
 Kundera wrote the poem that Tomas whispers into Tereza's ear as she is falling asleep specifically for the film.

 In a note to the Czech edition of the book, Kundera remarks that the movie had very little to do with the spirit either of the novel or the characters in it.
 In the same note Kundera goes on to say that after this experience he no longer allows any adaptations of his work.

 Many critics have focused on how much of the book was successfully captured, or could be captured, on film.
 Some commentators, such as Cattrysse Patrick, have argued that the film must be viewed in a different light, with the book as only one source of inspiration.

 Soundtrack

 The film makes extensive use of classical pieces by Czech composer Leoš Janáček, especially his "On an Overgrown Path" piano compositions.
 It also features a performance of the Beatles' song "Hey Jude" by Marta Kubišová in Czech as well as the traditional Czechoslovak folk song "Joj, Joj, Joj", performed by Jarmila Šuláková and Vojtěch Jochec.

 Reception and legacy

 Critical response

-The film garnered high praise from critics.
-It holds an approval rating of 86% on the review aggregator website Rotten Tomatoes, based on 29 reviews.
+The film holds an approval rating of 86% on the review aggregator website Rotten Tomatoes, based on 29 reviews.
 The website's consensus reads, "Exploring sexual mores against the backdrop of real-life social upheaval, The Unbearable Lightness of Being artfully blends the political and the erotic."
+Metacritic, which uses a weighted average, assigned the a score of 73 out of 100, based on 17 critics, indicating "generally favorable" reviews.